 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the B2CNotiAgent.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: B2CNotiAgent.exe is located in a subfolder of "C:\Program Files".
+Description: B2CNotiAgent.exe is not essential for Windows and will often cause problems.
+B2CNotiAgent.exe is located in a subfolder of "C:\Program Files".

 The program has a visible window.
 The process is loaded during the Windows boot process (see Registry key: MACHINE\Run).
 B2CNotiAgent.exe is not a Windows core file.
 There is no file information.
 File is hidden.
 B2CNotiAgent.exe is able to monitor applications.
-Therefore the technical security rating is 55% dangerous, however also read the users reviews.
+Therefore the technical security rating is 55% dangerous, however you should also read the user reviews.

 You have the option to uninstall the program using the Control Panel ⇒ Add/Remove programs ⇒ B2CNotiAgent.